pavlekonakovic/fullStackOpen2022/part0/README.md

 # Part 0 - Fundamentals of Web apps

-Sequence diagrams are made using [Mermaid](https://mermaid-js.github.io/mermaid/#/sequenceDiagram) syntax for each exercise depict the interaction between the browser and server in different situations.
+Sequence diagrams are made using [Mermaid](https://mermaid-js.github.io/mermaid/#/sequenceDiagram) syntax for each exercise and depict the interaction between the browser and server in different situations.

 ## 0.4: New note
 ```mermaid